Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Theory Description and Pseudodata Setup

 Another key ingredient is the treatment of parton distribution functions (PDFs).
 PDFs influence both the normalization and shape of the spectrum.
 They are extracted from global fits that themselves depend on assumptions about $\as$.
 This introduces a nontrivial correlation between the value of $\as(m_Z)$ one extracts and the underlying PDFs used in the prediction \cite{Hou_2021,Forte:2020pyp,Ball_2022,Cridge:2021qfd,Cridge:2024exf}.
 Thus, a consistent extraction must account for PDF uncertainties and, ideally, include the interplay between PDFs and $\as$ in a consistent fashion.
 A more detailed study of PDF uncertainties in the extraction of $\as(m_Z)$ from the $Z$ $q_T$ spectrum will be presented in a forthcoming paper~\cite{pdf_paper}.

 Beyond these leading contributions, achieving a (sub)percent-level theoretical description requires incorporating various subleading effects.
 One such effect is the nonsingular contribution in \Eq{matching}.
-Similarly, quark mass corrections scaling as $m_q^2/q_T^2$, and QED and electroweak effects become relevant at this level of precision.
+Similarly, quark mass corrections scaling as $m_q^2/q_T^2$, and QED and electroweak effects become relevant at this level of precision (see e.g. \Refscite{Pietrulewicz:2017gxc, flavorthr_cs, Cieri:2018sfk, Billis:2019evv, Autieri:2023xme, Buonocore:2024xmy}).
 Neglecting these subleading effects can cause a substantial bias in the extracted value of $\as(m_Z)$, so it is important to include them in a fit to real data.
 However, once they are included, we do not expect them to have a major influence on the uncertainty in $\as(m_Z)$.
 We can therefore consistently neglect them in our study as further discussed in \sec{asimov_setup}.

 Summarizing, for our study we focus on the leading-power contribution, its resummed perturbative prediction and associated uncertainty as discussed in \sec{qT_resummation}, and its nonperturbative effects and associated uncertainty as discussed in \sec{nonp_theory}.
 Among the subleading effects, the nonsingular contribution is the largest.
 We therefore briefly study its impact in \app{nonsingular}, showing that it can indeed be neglected for the purposes of our main analysis.
 In \app{quark_masses} we also briefly comment on the potential bias from neglecting quark masses.